 Places where you might want to eat out or put on your list for another time:

-- Camera a Sud – Quirky cafe popular with students.
-Via Valdonica, 5
+- Camera a Sud – A quirky cafe popular with students.
+Via Valdonica, 5.

 Bologna Food Market

 If you are visiting Bologna at Christmas but find the Christmas markets to be closed or cancelled, you can be thankful there are still plenty of opportunities to enjoy the incredible specialties and cuisine from the Emilia-Romagna region.

 The Bologna food market isn’t just one market but a number of excellent fresh food markets located in the old town around Piazza Maggiore (the main square).